Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Background

-Many of our results also apply to models with arbitrary external fields since we will work with $\Delta$-regular graphs and in this case the external field can be incorporated into the interaction matrix.
+We will occasionally drop the subscript $G$ when the graph under consideration is clear from context.
+The {\em Gibbs distribution} $\mu=\mu_G$ is defined as $\mu(\sigma)= w(\sigma)/Z$ where $Z=Z_G(\B)=\sum_\sigma w(\sigma)$ is the {\em partition function}.
+We remark here that many of our results also apply to models with arbitrary external fields since we will work with $\Delta$-regular graphs and in this case the external field can be incorporated into the interaction matrix.

 The Ising ($q=2$) and Potts ($q>2$) models have interaction matrices with diagonal entries $B:=\exp(-\beta)$ and off-diagonal entries $1$.
 The models are called ferromagnetic if $B> 1$ since then neighboring spins prefer to align and antiferromagnetic if $B< 1$.
-The hard-core model is an example of a 2-spin antiferromagnetic system, its interaction matrix is defined so that $\Omega$ is the set of independent sets of $G$ and configuration $\sigma\in\Omega$ has weight $w(\sigma) = \lambda^{|\sigma|}$ for activity $\lambda>0$.
+The hard-core model is an example of a 2-spin antiferromagnetic system, its interaction matrix is defined so that $\Omega$ is the set of independent sets of $G$ and, for activity (external field) $\lambda>0$, a configuration $\sigma\in\Omega$ has weight $w(\sigma) = \lambda^{|\sigma|}$ (with $|\sigma|$ denoting the cardinality of the independent set $\sigma$).